Fractional Brownian motion with Hurst index $H=0$ and the Gaussian Unitary Ensemble: Mesoscopic regime

-\item $T(z) = I+O(z^{-1})$ as $z \to \infty$. \end{enumerate} We see that although the problem for $T(z)$ is normalized at $\infty$, the jump matrix \eqref{tjump1} on $(-1,1)$ has oscillatory diagonal entries that not have a limit as $N \to \infty$.
-The Deift-Zhou steepest descent procedure remedies this situation by splitting the contour $(-1,1)$ into `lenses' in the complex plane (see Figure \ref{fig:contour}), transforming the unwanted oscillations into exponentially decaying matrix elements.
+\item[3.] $T(z) = I+O(z^{-1})$ as $z \to\infty$. \end{longlist} We see that although the problem for $T(z)$ is normalized at $\infty$; the jump matrix~(\ref{tjump1}) on $(-1,1)$ has oscillatory diagonal entries that not have a limit as $N \to\infty$.
+The Deift--Zhou steepest descent procedure remedies this situation by splitting the contour $(-1,1)$ into ``lenses'' in the complex plane (see Figure~\ref {figcontour}), transforming the unwanted oscillations into exponentially decaying matrix elements.

 This procedure is facilitated by the factorization of the jump matrix on $(-1,1)$:

 where